Tell Hamis

-Tell Hamis (تَلّ حَمِيس, Kurdish: Til Hemîs) is a town in northeastern Hasakah Governorate, northeastern Syria.
+Tell Hamis (تَلّ حَمِيس) is a town in northeastern Hasakah Governorate, northeastern Syria.
 The Wadi Jarrah flows through the town.
 It is the administrative center of the Tell Hamis Subdistrict, consisting of 129 localities.

 At the 2004 census, Tell Hamis had a population of 5,161.
 The inhabitants of the town are predominantly Arabs.

-Civil war
+Civil war and conflict

 After falling to the Islamic State, it was retaken by Kurdish YPG forces and allied Arab tribes on February 27, 2015.

+In January 2026, Tell Hamis came under the control of forces affiliated with the Syrian transitional government.